kyma-project/kyma/components/application-connectivity-validator/README.md

 - **appRegistryPathPrefix** is the path prefix for which requests are forwarded to the Application Registry.
 The default value is `/v1/metadata`.
 - **appRegistryHost** is the host and the port of the Event Service.
 The default value is `application-registry-external-api:8081`.
 - **kubeConfig** is the path to a cluster kubeconfig.
 Used for running the service outside of the cluster.
-- **mainURL** is the address of the Kubernetes API server.
+- **apiServerURL** is the address of the Kubernetes API server.
 Overrides any value in kubeconfig.
 Used for running the service outside of the cluster.
 - **syncPeriod** is the period of time, in seconds, after which the controller should reconcile the Application resource.
 The default value is `120 seconds`.

 ## Details